isc-projects/kea/doc/sphinx/arm/shell.rst

 .. note::

-   From Kea 2.4.0 version, the ``kea-shell`` no longer supports Python 2.7.
+   From Kea 2.4.0 version, the :iscman:`kea-shell` no longer supports Python 2.7.

 The Kea shell is intended to serve more as a demonstration of the RESTful interface's capabilities (and, perhaps, an illustration for